andrzejenne/oddin/README.md

 ## Pros
 * less coding
-* dependency instantiation on demand (lazy - not before constructor, if properly defined in container)
+* dependency instantiation on demand (lazy - not before constructor, if properly defined in DI container)

 ## Cons
 * all properties are public ? all injectables are "public"